Josemaik/PortfolioGameDev/.github/instructions/instructions.instructions.md

 2. **Technologies to use in project**
     - React
     - Vite
+    - Tailwind Css if you think is a good option.
     - Three.js to add some models and 3d spaces, including animations.

 3. **Coding Guidelines**: